-Note: If any applicant scores unanimous 0's (zero) from the entire interview panel (minimum two panelists), they will not be accepted into the program no matter what their academic point total might be.
+Clinical sites have the right to accept or reject students into their clinic.
+If any applicant scores unanimous 0's (zero) from the entire interview panel (minimum two panelists), they will not be accepted into the program no matter what their academic point total might be.

 NOTE: Local area applicants and any competitive admission process must have at least 30 points to be considered for the formal interview.
 If there are fewer applicants than there are spaces for in the local program, the interview process will still take place as described with all of the candidates having at least 30 points participating in the interview process.
 Though unlikely, if such a case occurs.
 All students passing the interview process (not receiving straight 0's from the interview panel) will be accepted into the program.
-In such a case, the application process will remain open until a 2nd pool of applicants are pooled for a 2nd Interview process (date and other details TBA)
+In such a case, the application process will remain open until a 2rd pool of applicants are pooled for a 2nd Interview process (date and other details TBA)